BirenderPanwar/tsai_eva4p2/session3/README.md

 ## Face Alignment

 * Face Alignment using 5-Points Landmark detector by DLIB
-* In the new 5-point model, the landmark points consist of 2 points at the corners of the eye; for each eye and one point on the nose-tip
+* In the 5-point model, the landmark points consist of 2 points at the corners of the eye; for each eye and one point on the nose-tip
 * To perform Face Alignment, first detect 5 Points landmarks and compute the normalized image by using the similarity transform

 Notebook: S3_FaceAlignment_5PointModel.ipynb [(Link)](notebooks/S3_FaceAlignment_5PointModel.ipynb)